hari-h-k-k/Atlantis-v1/README.txt

 As an owner, I want to register my Turf in the App.
 As an owner, I want to view history of bookings and payments.
 As an owner, I want to review the comments.
+As an owner, I want to host events.

 For Users
 As an user, I want to create an account.